 Rosso Conero is loaded with dark fruit and herbal flavours, making it a fantastic wine pairing with grilled steak, meaty stews, beef brisket, meatloaf and beef tacos.

 Rosso Conero DOC is a wine appellation in the Marche region of Italy.
-The red wines made in Rosso Conero must be at least 85%mainly use the Montepulciano grape.
+The red wines made in Rosso Conero must be at least 85% Montepulciano grape.
 The remainder of the red wine must be Sangiovese and nothing else.
 This makes Rosso Conero a medium to full-bodied red wine that is packed with flavours of black cherry, raspberry, tobacco, leather, black pepper and herbs.
 If the wine has been aged in oak, Rosso Conero will feature a smokey finish.